 The ASP.NET Core Framework is designed from scratch to keep in mind to be Cross-Platform for both development and deployment.
 So, we don’t need to build different applications for different platforms using different frameworks.
-Let us discuss what Cross-Platform is from ASP.NET Core point of view by comparing it with the earlier versions of the ASP.NET Framework.
+Let us discuss what Cross-Platform is from the ASP.NET Core point of view by comparing it with the earlier versions of the ASP.NET Framework.

 The earlier versions of ASP.NET Framework applications can only run on windows platforms whereas the ASP.NET Core applications can develop and run on different platforms such as Windows, Mac, or Linux operating systems.
 We can host the earlier ASP.NET Framework 4.x applications only on IIS whereas we can host the ASP.NET Core applications on IIS, Nginx, Docker, Apache, or even self-host deployment.

 To develop ASP.NET Core applications, you have multiple options like you can use either Visual Studio or Visual Studio Code.
 If you want, then you can also use any third-party editors as per your choice.